The Audi 100 Audi 100 CS & Quattro

 - Roadside assistance through a three-year membership in the United States Auto Club, Motoring Division, Inc.

 In addition to the automatic transmission, the Wagon features as standard equipment leather seat upholstery, an eight-speaker sound system for an electronically-tuned AM/FM stereo cassette radio and a Cold Weather Package, including heated front seats with individual temperature controls, heated windshield washer nozzles and headlight washers.
+The family-oriented wagon has split and folding rear seat backs, roof rails, a folding seat in the cargo area sized for children, a rear window sunshade and a rear window washer/wiper system.

 A driver's side airbag, standard on both models, works in conjunction with Audi's seat belt tensioning system which helps hold properly belted front Occupants securely in their seats.